DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

-term ‘media activism’ captures this new arena, which offers new opportunities for groups who because of disability or geographical distance have otherwise no easy access to the usual repertoire of contention to the extent that this relies on physical presence (see Pollaert and Van Trigt’s chapter below).
+term ‘media activism’ captures this new arena, which offers new opportunities for groups who because of disability or geographical distance have otherwise no easy access to the usual repertoire of contention to the extent that this relies on physical presence (see Eline Pollaert and Paul van Trigt’s chapter below).

 Moreover, digitization has also changed the nature of embodied activism.
 As Castells has argued, these have become ‘hybrid’: demonstrations are